Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Introduction

 In proton therapy, dose modelling is typically performed using deterministic or Monte Carlo methods \cite{bortfeld1997analytical, paganetti2018proton, faddegon2020topas,kusch2023kit}, with recent machine learning and dynamical low-rank solvers for proton transport \cite{stammer2024deterministic,stammer2025high}.
 These approaches generally decouple model simulation from parameter sensitivity analysis, or rely on finite difference estimators that suffer from the tradeoff between bias and high variance, as well as numerical instability.
 Recent work by \cite{ashby2025efficient} applied sensitivity analysis to an analytic model of proton transport, while a more complex stochastic model incorporating jump processes was introduced in \cite{crossley2024jump}.
 An MCMC-based framework for inverse inference of dose delivery from experimental data has also been proposed in \cite{CoxHattamKyprianouPryer:2023}.
 Pathwise sensitivity methods are well established in the context of financial mathematics (see e.g.\ \cite{giles2006smoking, broadie1996estimating, capriotti202315}, or Chapter~7 of \cite{glasserman2004monte}) and stochastic simulation.
 Their application in radiation transport has been limited, though early examples include physical simulation contexts such as chemical kinetics and photon propagation \cite{sheppard2012pathwise}.
-The present work adapts these techniques to a geometric SDE model of proton motion, coupling structure-preserving integrators with forward sensitivity equations to enable efficient, unbiased gradient computation for physically meaningful observables such as dose.
+Other recent work includes \cite{caflisch2024adjoint}, where these methods are discussed in the wider context of methods for Monte Carlo gradient estimation, with application to photon propagation as well as the nonlinear Boltzmann equation.
+The present work adapts these techniques to a geometric SDE model of proton motion, coupling structure-preserving integrators with forward sensitivity equations to enable efficient pathwise gradient computation for physically meaningful observables such as dose.
 Connections to Feynman-Kac representations for energy deposition problems are discussed in light of recent work on stochastic particle transport \cite{yang2021feynman,kyprianou2025unified}.

 The remainder of the paper is structured as follows.
 In Section~\ref{sec:physical-sde}, we describe the physical setting and introduce the stochastic differential equation (SDE) model for proton transport, incorporating continuous slowing down and angular diffusion.
 We identify the key structural properties of the model, including energy positivity, angular manifold constraints and long-time behaviour.
 In Section~\ref{sec:euler}, we examine the standard Euler-Maruyama discretisation and highlight its failure to preserve the structure of the continuous system.
 This motivates a geometric update where the angular component is corrected using the exponential map.
 Section~\ref{sec:high-order} presents higher-order discretisation for both energy and direction, including a Milstein scheme for the log-transformed energy and a second-order RKMK-like integrator for angle.
 Section \ref{sec:dose-sensitivity} describes the dose functional and how its pathwise sensitivity can be computationally evaluated.
 Section~\ref{sec:sensitivity} then develops the pathwise sensitivity equations, describes their numerical discretisation and applies them to the estimation of dose sensitivities with respect to physical parameters.
 Section \ref{sec:numerics} summarises extensive numerical experiments and we conclude in Section \ref{sec:conclusion}.